Krukov/cashews/Readme.md

 There is no way simple way to automatically detect that kind of cache invalidity, because it is a dict.
-Сertainly we can add prefix for this cache:
+Certainly we can add prefix for this cache:
 ```python
 @cache(ttl=timedelta(days=1), prefix="v2")
 async def get_user(user_id):